Previous Post: Day 14 – Narethang To Tarina

 The satellite image of our day’s walk is the first clue that the vistas on this day would not be as dramatic as the ones from the day before.
 We’d walk down the trail on the east side of the Pho Chhu (Tang Chhu) for a couple of hours, sometimes through heavily treed sections complete with mud.
 At the point indicated with a red dot, an initially steep curling ascent towards our first settlement since Laya – that of Woche, on the south side of that massif framed by the Pho and the Woche Chhu coming down from the northeast.
 At 3880 meters, Woche is at the same elevation as Tarina, the campsite we had left three hours before.

 We lunched at Woche and then continued up the west side of the river – the Woche Chhu- until we came to the bridge.
-Once on the other side, it was an easy ascent to a meadow above the river where trekking parties have stopped for the day and set up camp.
+Once on the other side, it was an easy ascent to a meadow above the river where trekking parties sometimes stop for the day and set up camp.
 Our goal was a campsite 300 meters higher.
-It would turn out to be one of my favourites of the trip and provided us with a WOW view at the end of a fairly easy day’s walk.
+It would turn out to be one of my favourites of the trip and provided us with a WOW view at the end of a relatively easy day’s walk.

 Woche has traditionally been the dividing line between the districts of Laya and Lunana.
 It was here that Laya yaks were exchanged for Lunana yaks – and vice versa.
 We stopped for lunch in the meadow below the houses; my Garmin-generated altitude read 3888 m.

-After lunch, we walked the trail northeast out of Woche and after an hour started to lose some altitude as we headed down to the river.
+After lunch, we walked the trail northeast out of Woche and, after an hour, started to lose altitude as we headed down to the river.

-Once on the bridge, I pointed my camera lens up and down the river to try to capture some of the glacial stream’s energy.
+Once on the bridge, I pointed my camera lens up and down the river to capture some of the glacial stream’s energy.
 A brief video would have done this much better!

 We had a short break at a meadow just above the river; it is apparently used by some trekking groups as an alternative to camping in Woche, given that the locals there are not keen on trekking pack animals decreasing their already scarce grazing.
 The shot below was taken from this location – but we would be moving on and up!

-300 meters up and 1 1/2 hours later we came to this beautiful site above Green Lake (4440m) I wish I had made more of an effort to capture the entire scene, including the all of the long narrow lake, only the end of which you can see in the sun-streaked image below.
-Luckily, the next post has some of my favourite shots of the entire trek – and they capture Green lake in the early morning – as well as the smaller lake just above it!
+300 meters up and 1 1/2 hours later, we came to this beautiful site above Green Lake (4440m).
+I wish I had made more of an effort to capture the entire scene, including all of the long narrow lake, only the end of which you can see in the sun-streaked image below.
+Luckily, the following post has some of my favourite shots of the entire trek – and they capture Green lake in the early morning – and the smaller lake just above it!